 If you want to make it a little more competitive, give everyone fifteen seconds to find something and eliminate those players who don’t find anything in time.
 Keep playing and make things more complicated or reduce the time until one player remains.
 It can also be effective to do quick-fire rounds of this energizer throughout a workshop to keep participants on their toes!

-Energizers in traditional live workshops often include physical activity to get the blood flowing and mix up the activities: there’s no reason online workshops can’t do the same!
+Energizers in traditional live workshops often include physical activity to get the blood flowing and mix up the flow: there’s no reason online workshops can’t do the same!
+Team building games on Zoom or other online chat platforms can be especially effective by mixing things up and getting people out of their office chairs!

 In Dance Dance Dance, explain that when the music starts, one person in each group starts dancing on the camera and the others follow the leader.
 When the song changes, another member in each group becomes the new dance leader.
 Change the song every twenty to thirty seconds and try to play enough songs that everyone gets a chance as leader.
 Encourage participants to dance in their chairs or with their upper bodies only if room is an issue!